qutip/qutip/doc/guide/guide-states.rst

 In addition to state vectors and density operators, QuTiP allows for representing maps that act linearly on density operators using the Kraus, Liouville supermatrix and Choi matrix formalisms.
-This support is based on the correspondance between linear operators acting on a Hilbert space, and vectors in two copies of that Hilbert space, :math:`\mathrm{vec} : \mathcal{L}(\mathcal{H}) \to \mathcal{H} \otimes \mathcal{H}` [Hav03]_, [Wat13]_.
+This support is based on the correspondence between linear operators acting on a Hilbert space, and vectors in two copies of that Hilbert space, :math:`\mathrm{vec} : \mathcal{L}(\mathcal{H}) \to \mathcal{H} \otimes \mathcal{H}` [Hav03]_, [Wat13]_.